atlasbot/docs/docs/index.md

 * Welcome and Leave messages
 * Custom commands

+# Open Source

+This documentation is open source.
+Noticed a typo?
+Something unclear?
+[Improve this page on github](https://github.com/get-atlas/docs)

 ## Support Server

 If you're still puzzled and want help, please join our support server below.